 IEM Hurricane Response

 For over 35 years, IEM has been planning for and responding to natural disasters.
 We know the importance of responding quickly and effectively to save lives, protect property and infrastructure, and build communities back stronger following a disaster.
 IEM has applied its successful formula of experience, people, and technology to hundreds of emergency management projects for federal, state, local, tribal and territorial government agencies and the private sector worldwide.
 IEM has managed billions of dollars in disaster assistance coming from a wide array of sources and programs, including federal, state, local, non-profit, philanthropic, and private sector organizations.
 Planning is an integral part of IEM’s mission to build a safe, secure and resilient world.
 Planning will be key to safely evacuate, shelter, and protect survivors while minimizing the spread of COVID-19 in a hurricane response.
-Our team of emergency managers, planners, and disaster recovery specialists stand ready to help you respond to this year’s hurricane season and the unique challenges it presents.
+Our team of emergency managers, planners, and disaster recovery specialists stand ready to help you respond to the upcoming hurricane season and the unique challenges it presents.

 The best time to prepare for a hurricane is before it happens.
 Start preparing today to safeguard you and your family’s health and safety.
 Follow IEM’s Hurricane Preparedness Tips and stay up-to-date on the latest tropical storm and hurricane warnings to know when a disaster may strike.